 - Eligible bidders can bid on any lease allocation for agricultural Crown land after the auction opens on April 1.
 There will be staggered closing dates starting April 15.

 How to bid

 - Agricultural Crown land auction sales will be accessible online with services provided by a private auction company.
 Each bidder will need to register on the auction site in accordance with their requirements.

+Cultivation rates will be communicated to lessees in February 2020.
 Rental rates on sellable cultivated and previously cultivated lands increased by 45 per cent over the formula rate on January 1, 2018.
 The rate increase does not apply to co-op, former federal (PFRA) or transitioned Saskatchewan Pastures Program pastures.